RyanBeattyGitH/Financial-Data-Portfolio/Ryan Beatty Portfolio.md

 # Ryan Beatty's Portfolio

-### Tabeleau Visulisation: Lloyds Banking Group Stock Analysis 2023
+### Tableau Visulisation: Lloyds Banking Group Stock Analysis 2023

 **Description**: Using Excel and Tableau, this project analyzes the stock price trends of Lloyds Banking Group for 2023 with a focus on daily price fluctuations, moving averages, and trading volume.
 **Link**: https://github.com/RyanBeattyGitH/Financial-Data-Portfolio/tree/main/Excel-Tableau-Project